Hello. My name is Fredhot 16.

 - Heart Is an Awesome Power: It is one of my personal beliefs that there are no weak powers, only people too foolish to use them right.

 In early 2017, inspired by Tobias Drake's reviews (well, "liveblogs" is a more accurate term), I began a series of reviews on whatever I felt like reviewing, which are all on this website in the various forums and threads that the material I reviewed belonged to.
-Below is a a Google Document that has all the links to all the reviews that I've done on this website.

 Here are the stories I am currently working on.